joomlashack/ShackBuilder/README.md

 |package-license|'free', 'pro' or 'paid'|

 ### Related Extensions
 You can automatically pack other extensions while building the package.
-You just need to specify the related extensions on the manifest file, using this tag as example:
+You only need specify the related extensions on the manifest file, using this tag as example:
 ```xml
     <alledia>
         <relatedExtensions publish="false"